 When did the paycheck outweigh our health?

 More times than not we are hearing about people with mental illness, anxiety, stress and the list goes on.
 And in many of these cases these issues are related back to overworking ourselves.

 This past year, I am the first to say I was like the lady at the post office and probably still am a little.
 I worked to exhaustion, worked past hours and missed important parts of life, etc. And why?
 What was the purpose?
 Did some of those hours actually matter or did I just waste time working when I could of handled my health and happiness more?

-But what people do not understand is everyone has a choice.
+Everyone has a choice.
 (You are right sometimes that is easier said than done) BUT for the most part you get to choose what matters more.
 So starting tomorrow what do you plan to change?
-How much has your health been at risk due to over working?
+How much has your health been at risk due to overworking?